 - a.
-In evaluating both full-time and part-time teaching faculty members' performance, the Merit Committee will weight the three areas as follows:

-- 1) Teaching, 50%,

-- 2) Research, 30%, and

-- 3) U/PC Service, 20%.
+In evaluating both full-time and part-time teaching faculty members' performance, the Merit Committee will weight the three areas as follows: - 1) Teaching, 50%, - 2) Research, 30%, and - 3) University and professional public service, 20%. - b.

-- b.
 In evaluating department members with administrative duties, teaching load reductions, or teaching overloads, the Merit Committee will adjust its procedure to recognize these activities.